Vitamin D: Strong Bones and Beyond

 In other countries, the recommended daily allowance for vitamin D falls between 400-800 IU/day.
 For adults with a low blood level of vitamin D who may need more, supplementation of 1,000-2,000 IU/day may be appropriate.

 Lately, it seems many health care professionals push large vitamin D supplements on patients.
 Most supplements contain the D2 form of the vitamin, and therefore, more is required to raise blood levels of the vitamin.
-Whether these mega-doses of D2 are effective at raising blood levels of vitamin D, however, is a subject of debate.
+Whether these mega-doses of D2 are effective at raising blood levels of this important vitamin, however, is a subject of debate.

-Vitamin D deficiency can lead to thinning, brittle bones and osteoporosis.
-Children who do not get enough vitamin D risk developing rickets, a disease that leads to soft, weak, brittle bone formation, bone pain, and stunted growth.
+A deficiency can lead to thinning, brittle bones and osteoporosis.
+Children who do not get enough of this vitamin risk developing rickets, a disease that leads to soft, weak, brittle bone formation, bone pain, and stunted growth.
 Adults who do not get enough may develop osteomalacia, or bone softening.

-Certain populations are more at risk than others when it comes to vitamin D deficiency.
+Certain populations are more at risk than others when it comes to a deficiency.